Dimitrovitsm/Ergasia-SLS/README.md

 Instructions

-1)All the files should be on the same folder in order of the program to function correctly
+1)All the files should be in the same folder in order of the program to function correctly
 2)The program is advised to run on Netbeans IDE environment
 3)When running the program you will be greeted with a message saying if you would like to use the default values that were used to run the simulation or to put custom ones of your liking.You will have to answer with a y/n.
 4)If you selected "y" the code will run automatically with no more inputs from the user.If you selected "n" the user is asked to submit 4 parameters so the simulation can run.